zuracode/commission_fees/README.md

 ## P.S

-if json file name or file will be changed, should be change also command to run ru project properly
+if json file name or file will be changed, should be changed also command to run project properly

 ```shell
 node app.js [filename].json